blob: f34bec099f40a4deed5707286a40680f351ee0a3 [file] [log] [blame] [edit]

 </script>

-<div id="content" class="content">
+<div id="mdbook-content" class="content">

 <main>

-<h1 id="rustdoc-internals"><a class="header" href="#rustdoc-internals">Rustdoc Internals</a></h1>
+<h1 id="rustdoc-internals"><a class="header" href="#rustdoc-internals">Rustdoc internals</a></h1>

-<p>This page describes <a href="https://github.com/rust-lang/rust/tree/master/src/tools/rustdoc"><code>rustdoc</code></a>'s passes and modes.
-For an overview of <code>rustdoc</code>,
+<p>This page describes <a href="https://github.com/rust-lang/rust/tree/HEAD/src/tools/rustdoc"><code>rustdoc</code></a>’s passes and modes.

-see the <a href="./rustdoc.html">"Rustdoc overview" chapter</a>.</p>
+For an overview of <code>rustdoc</code>, see the <a href="./rustdoc.html">“Rustdoc overview” chapter</a>.</p>

-<h2 id="from-crate-to-clean"><a class="header" href="#from-crate-to-clean">From Crate to Clean</a></h2>
+<h2 id="from-crate-to-clean"><a class="header" href="#from-crate-to-clean">From crate to clean</a></h2>

-<p>In <a href="https://github.com/rust-lang/rust/blob/master/src/librustdoc/core.rs"><code>core.rs</code></a> are two central items: the <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustdoc/core/struct.DocContext.html"><code>rustdoc::core::DocContext</code></a>
+<p>In <a href="https://github.com/rust-lang/rust/blob/HEAD/src/librustdoc/core.rs"><code>core.rs</code></a> are two central items: the <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustdoc/core/struct.DocContext.html"><code>rustdoc::core::DocContext</code></a>

 <code>struct</code>, and the <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustdoc/core/fn.run_global_ctxt.html"><code>rustdoc::core::run_global_ctxt</code></a> function.
-The latter is

-where <code>rustdoc</code> calls out to <code>rustc</code> to compile a crate to the point where
+The latter is where <code>rustdoc</code> calls out to <code>rustc</code> to compile a crate to the point where

-<code>rustdoc</code> can take over.
-The former is a state container used when crawling
+The former is a state container used when crawling through a crate to gather its documentation.</p>

-<p>The main process of crate crawling is done in <a href="https://github.com/rust-lang/rust/blob/master/src/librustdoc/clean/mod.rs"><code>clean/mod.rs</code></a> through several
+<p>The main process of crate crawling is done in <a href="https://github.com/rust-lang/rust/blob/HEAD/src/librustdoc/clean/mod.rs"><code>clean/mod.rs</code></a> through several

 functions with names that start with <code>clean_</code>.
-Each function accepts an <code>hir</code>

 or <code>ty</code> data structure, and outputs a <code>clean</code> structure used by <code>rustdoc</code>.
-For

-example, <a href="https://doc.rust-lang.org/nightly/nightly-rustc/src/rustdoc/clean/mod.rs.html#256-267">this function for converting lifetimes</a>:</p>
+For example, <a href="https://doc.rust-lang.org/nightly/nightly-rustc/src/rustdoc/clean/mod.rs.html#256-267">this function for converting lifetimes</a>:</p>

 <pre><code class="language-rust ignore">fn clean_lifetime&lt;'tcx&gt;(lifetime: &amp;hir::Lifetime, cx: &amp;mut DocContext&lt;'tcx&gt;) -&gt; Lifetime {